Top

 By clearly understanding your course outcomes and reviewing your current course content, activities, and assessments against those outcomes, you can ensure the most important information and relevant learning activities are in the center of the course.
 Not matter how short the semester, students must meet all stated course outcomes.
 Start with these Course Builders to help you align your course and objectives.

 Try out the Course Assessment Map to map your assessments against the course outcomes.
-By mapping assessments, both formative and summative, you will quickly identify assessment that are not tied directly to outcomes and can remove it from the condensed course.
+By mapping assessments, both formative and summative, you will quickly identify assessments that are not tied directly to outcomes and can remove them from the condensed course.
 Additionally, map your activities for the course.
 Remove activities that are not directly tied to hands-on application or practice of the objective skills and/or knowledge.
 Review the below guides to check that your activities are at the right Bloom's level.

 Set the Expectations Early